akirfin/krita_python_fun/README.md

 ## fetch_gallery
-Fetch image data from url to QImage, and then push Qimage to layer node.
+Fetch image data from url to QImage, and then push QImage to layer node.